 Using two monitors in your setup has a few benefits, like making multitasking easier.
 Some brands and retailers sell two-in-one monitor bundles, but those are usually cheap displays that aren't special, so if your budget allows for it, getting two units of the same model is the best way to go.
 While you can get any size you prefer, 24- and 27-inch screens are common to use in a dual setup, as bigger displays can take up too much space.

 Also, think about how you'll connect to the two monitors.
 It's easiest if your computer has two video outputs or you have an adapter or dock with multiple video outputs, and most modern computers don't have any problems outputting two signals at once.
-That said, if your PC only has one output and you prefer not to use a dock or adapter, then one of the monitors you get needs to support daisy chaining, which lets you connect monitors to each other with a single cable going to your computer.
+That said, if your PC only has one output and you don't have a dock, then one of the monitors you get needs to support daisy chaining, which lets you connect monitors to each other with a single cable going to your computer.
+We check for this as part of our extensive testing on every monitor that we test.

 Sep 20, 2024: We replaced the Dell G2724D with the Dell P2425H, which has more office-oriented features.
 We also replaced the Dell U3223QE and the Dell S2721QS with the ASUS VG246H and the Dell S2722QC in the Notable Mentions to better match the scope of the recommendation.